Xavi422/reddit_aws_pipeline/README.md

 ## Overview

+Purpose - Posts on the r/OMSCS subreddit must have a post flair assigned to them.
+However, Reddit does not natively support viewing post statistics by flair.
+Amidst concerns about post quality and a high volume of "dumb questions" at the beginning of the semester, I wanted to find out how different posts are received by flair.
+Reddit enforces a limit of 1000 most recent posts per API call so my solution was to setup a weekly Airflow DAG to pull the most recent 1000 posts, deduplicate and aggregate as the base dataset.

 This pipeline retrieves post data from a subreddit for analysis in Tableau via these steps:

 1. Call Reddit's subreddit API endpoint